 You are not required to give us your personal information.
 However, we may not be able to provide you with the products or services that you request of us without your personal information.

-We collect your personal information from you in various ways, such as over the phone, in person at one of our offices, via email and over the internet if you transact with us online.
-We collect your personal information when you apply for products or services we offer, become a member or renew your membership, report an incident, complete questionnaires, have telephone conversations with us or otherwise transact with us.
+We collect your personal information from you in various ways, such as over the phone (including by way of recording telephone calls), in person at one of our offices, via email and over the internet if you transact with us online.
+We collect your personal information when you apply for products or services we offer, become a member or renew your membership, report incident, complete questionnaires, have telephone conversations with us or otherwise transact with us.

 Where necessary, we may also collect your personal information from someone else, such as: